About This Course

 Additional Teaching Mode Information

-Written examinations at the end of each module, and continuous assessment including both individual and group projects.
+Continuous assessment including both individual and group projects.

 Why Choose This Course

 This course allows you the unique opportunity to blend academic learning with your own workplace experience.
 This approach is at the core of adult experiential learning.
 You will actively participate and question during the classes, and are encouraged to bring examples of your experience to illustrate aspects of the learning experience.
 Students come from a wide variety of backgrounds from a range of different sectors.